MicrosoftDocs/windows-powershell-docs/docset/windows/pkiclient/new-selfsignedcertificate.md

 ```

 ### -Provider
 Specifies the name of the KSP or CSP that this cmdlet uses to create the certificate.
+See [Cryptographic Providers](https://docs.microsoft.com/en-us/windows/desktop/SecCertEnroll/understanding-cryptographic-providers) for more information.
-Some acceptable values for this parameter are:
+Some acceptable values include:

 - Microsoft Software Key Storage Provider
 - Microsoft Smart Card Key Storage Provider